swashata/swas.io/src/pages/blog/new-blog-with-gatsbyjs.md

 title: New Blog with Gatsbyjs
 date: '2018-05-30T21:32:55+05:30'
 description: >-
   New blog finally created with gatsbyjs.
-Here are some information if you are trying out.
+Just trying out how things are with the new system.
 tags:
   - General
 ---